The Royal Town of Sutton Coldfield lies 10km to the north-east of Birmingham in the West Midlands.

 How much council tax must I pay for a property in Birmingham City Council?

 Sutton Coldfield is situated in Birmingham City Council.
 Council tax bands are:

 Some conveyancing solicitors in Sutton Coldfield carry out the conveyancing on an hourly rate others work on a fixed fee.

-Our panel of conveyancing solicitors work on a fixed fee basis, with no sneaky extras.
+Your conveyancing solicitor will work on a fixed fee basis, with no sneaky extras.
 Your conveyancing quote will explain in detail what the fees and disbursements will be when your property sale or purchase goes through.